The purpose of this essential guide to royal palaces is to give you an idea of interesting places to visit AROUND Saint Petersburg.

 Pay attention: fountains don’t operate the whole year long — because of the weather conditions.
 If you don’t want to miss this beauty, plan your visit for April – September.

-During high tourist season, the lines on the entrance to the Grand Palace could be really terrifying.
+During the high tourist season, the lines on the entrance to the Grand Palace could be really terrifying.
 In case you are not in the mood to waste your time, remember that there are other Peterhof museums located at the same area: Hermitage Pavilion, Bathhouse Block, Monplaisir Palace, Special Treasury, Marly Palace… Just check thoroughly all the possible tours at the ticket office.

 Official website of the Peterhof Museum